Triple/three column cash book

 Format of three column cash book

-The triple column cash book has 7 columns on both debit and credit sides.
+The triple-column cash book has 7 columns on both debit and credit sides.
 The purpose of each column is briefly explained below:

 1. Date: The date column is used to enter the transaction date.

-2. Description: The description column is used to write the name of the account to be debited or credited in the ledger as a result of cash or bank transaction.
+2. Description: The description column is used to write the name of the account to be debited or credited in the ledger as a result of a cash or bank transaction.

 3. Voucher number (VN): A voucher is a document in support of a transaction.
 The serial number of the voucher is entered in this column.

-5. Discount: The amount of discount allowed is recorded on debit side and the amount of discount received is recorded on credit side in discount column.The totals of debit column and credit column are posted to discount allowed account and discount received account respectively.
+5. Discount: The amount of discount allowed is recorded on the debit side, and the amount of discount received is recorded on the credit side in the discount column.
+The totals of debit column and credit column are posted to discount allowed account and discount received account, respectively.

-7. Bank: The amount of all receipts and payments made by the bank account are entered in bank column of the cash book.
+7. Bank: The amount of all receipts and payments made by the bank account are entered in the bank column of the cash book.
 This column is also totaled and balanced like a ledger account.

 Posting a three column cash book to ledger accounts